Elaine Welteroth: Career

 In 2020, Welteroth was named to the Ebony Power 100 List.

 On 1 December 2020, Welteroth was confirmed to be replacing Eve on the daytime talk show, The Talk.
 Nine months later, it was revealed that Welteroth would no longer be on the show.

+Elain Welteroth was formerly associated to Aurora James's 15 Percent Pledge.
+Welteroth hosts a vodcast, Build to Last, to highlight and uplift Black influencers, their contribution and experiences.

+In December 2023, Welteroth launched a fundraiser on Instagram to help one family afford midwifery care during pregnancy, following her own transformative experience giving birth at Kindred Space LA, a Black-owned birthing center.
+The initial campaign surpassed its goal and funded care for two families, prompting Welteroth to formally establish birthFUND in April 2024.

+birthFUND is a philanthropic initiative that seeks to increase access to midwifery care and raise awareness about its benefits, particularly for Black women and other underserved communities.
+The organization partners with Birth Center Equity and the Victoria Project to identify trusted midwifery-care providers, who in turn help connect eligible families to grant funding.
+As of January 2025, birthFUND had supported 53 families and welcomed the birth of 26 babies.

+The organization is funded by contributions from individual donors, corporate sponsors, and founding family funders, including Serena Williams, John Legend, and Chrissy Teigen.
+Its mission, according to Welteroth, is to promote joyful, informed, and community-centered birth experiences outside traditional hospital settings.

+Welteroth has cited systemic inequities in maternal health care—and particularly the high maternal mortality rates for Black women in the United States—as a driving force behind birthFUND.
+She describes the project as a continuation of her broader career focus on equity, representation, and structural change.

 Social media influence

 Via Instagram, Welteroth quickly developed her brand and Teen Vogue's brand by posting behind the scenes photos and videos of photoshoots, her personal photos, and selfies with celebrities.
 In 2014, as Teen Vogue's beauty and health director, she was invited by Target to update a Fashion Week Instagram Diary of her experience being backstage at the New York and London Fashion Weeks.
 Her social media also broadcasts her own accomplishments and Teen Vogue's accomplishments, by sharing personal footage from her personal and professional life at least once or twice a day.